jsneider05/microservices-puppies/README.md

 ## Run the project

-1) Clean and install dependencies
+1) Clean, install dependencies and run the tests

 ```bash
 cd microservices-puppies